Yellen urges China to support existing institutions to fight climate change

 But the World Bank said last year China needs up to $17 trillion in additional investment for green infrastructure and technology in the power and transport sectors to reach its target of net-zero carbon emissions by 2060, underscoring the need for private investment.

-"It is also critical that we encourage economy-wide transitions toward net-zero, which needs to include the private sector," Yellen said, echoing that call, adding it was imperative to that climate-aligned investment be "interoperable" with both the U.S. and Chinese economic systems.
+"It is also critical that we encourage economy-wide transitions toward net-zero, which needs to include the private sector," Yellen said.

 Yellen said she looked forward to hearing recommendations from working groups at the upcoming Group of 20 finance ministers meetings in India, including the Sustainable Finance Working Group, which the United States and China co-chair.